AlfaEvanWatson/git_code/readme.txt

-Git is interesting.
+Git is good.
-Git is free.
+Git is excellent.